 What can you do to keep your remote development teams happy?

 Here are some of the best practices for managing your remote development team:

 1. Get the whole company on board

-Being open and transparent from day one about the reasons for setting up a remote team will help to secure buy-in from the whole company.
+Being open and transparent from day one about the reasons for setting up a remote software development team will help to secure buy-in from the whole company.
 This will allow existing team members to have an open mind about this transition and help your distributed team with building rapport, integrating successfully and ultimately being more productive.